Home (with AI) for the holidays

 A recent National Retail Federation study found that returns spike to 17.9% during the holiday season, costing retailers an average of $27 for every $100 in returned merchandise.
 AI can significantly reduce these costs by optimizing return routes, predicting which products are likely to be returned, and guiding customers toward alternatives.

 Moreover, personalized recommendations powered by AI are expected to lead to fewer returns in the first place.
-In the Incisiv survey, 76% of respondents said they expect to make fewer returns this year thanks to AI.
+In the TalkDesk survey, 76% of respondents said they expect to make fewer returns this year thanks to AI.

 Read also: The next-gen customer service agent